 1) Sum the invoice values for the month.
 In this instance the total value is £10,300.

 2) Multiply each invoice value by the number of days the invoice was in arrears and sum the resulting values.
 In this example, the resulting number is 41,000.

 3) Divide this number by the total invoice values: 41,000/10,300.

 Their average DBT for March is 3.98.

 You should keep your DBT average low in order to maintain a healthy credit score.
-Additionally, keeping an eye on your customers’ DBT average will help protect your business from late payments.
+Additionally, keeping an eye on your customers’ DBT average will help protect your business from late and non-payment.